catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 ------------------

 Ubuntu 14.04 uses Python version: 2.7.6 by default.
-As a result, you do not need to install a different version of python.
+As a result, you do not need to install a different version of Python.

 .. code-block:: bash